emslade23/EC444-Projects/quest-2/report.md

  ESP32
  - All of the sensors were read using our microprocessor, ESP32.
 After the ESP32 read the sensors using ADC, the data was then written to the serial port.

+ NodeJS Application
+ - in the NodeJS application, we use the serial port library to read in the sensor data from the serial port.
+Then, we parse this data, and store it into the associated sensor data arrays.
+Afterwards, we set up chart options using CanvasJS where we specify the structure and axis and labeling for the graph.
+We then pass in these chart options into the html page where the charts are rendered and displayed to the client.

+ Real Time Updating
+ - in order to have real time updating, we used the NodeJS library called Socket.io.
+Using Socket.IO, we create a socket, or a connection between the server and the client, where the server sends the chart options to the client every time more data is added to the chart.
+As a result, our chart updates in real time.
+We have a time interval where the chart updates everty 2 seconds.
+We divide our data into two graphs, the range data and the temperature/battery voltage data.

 ## Sketches and Photos